Access Map: supported tokens & credential formats¶

 printf '%s' 'hf_example...' > ./huggingface.token

-kingfisher access-map huggingface ./huggingface.token --json-out huggingface.access-map.json
+kingfisher access-map huggingface ./huggingface.token --format json > huggingface.access-map.json

 Notes (Hugging Face)¶